 Information for visitors

 Maison Louis Carré is located in France, approximately 1 hour drive from Paris city centre in chemin du Saint-Sacrement, 78490 Bazoches-sur-Guyonne.
 Maison Louis Carré can be reached with a car or by using public transport options.
 On certain dates during Summer and Spring season, combination tickets including entrance fee and shuttle-bus service from Paris to Maison Louis Carré and back, are also available to purchase online.
 Read more about arriving to Maison Louis Carré here.

-Maison Louis Carré is only open with guided public or private tours.
+Maison Louis Carré can only be visited by guided public or private tour.
 Guided tours are arranged in English and in French.
-Maison Louis Carré is only open for public from March to November.
+Maison Louis Carré is only open for the public from March to November.
 Public tours are arranged during the weekends.
-Private tours can be arranged also during weekdays and on weekend morning prior to the public tours.
+Private tours can be arranged also during weekdays and on weekend mornings prior to the public tours.
 Read more about the tour here.